giriaryan694-a11y/SMUGGLR/README.md

 * A Unicode security lab
 * A detection-testing utility

-The goal is understanding Unicode abuse — not malicious deployment.
+Goal: understand Unicode abuse, not enable misuse.

 ---

 # Security Notes

-Some techniques demonstrated here may trigger:
+Some techniques demonstrated may trigger:

 * Spam filters
 * Unicode sanitizers
 * Security tooling
 * Content moderation systems

-This project is intended for:
+Intended for:

 * Educational use
 * Research